iamsaikishore/Project4---Deploying-a-sample-PHP-To-Do-3-Tier-Application-on-Kubernetes-Cluster/README.md

 docker login
 ```

-Give the docker hub username and password
+Give the docker hub username and password, and push the image to docker hub.

 ```shell
 docker push iamsaikishore/phptodoapp:v1